rehierl/abstract-properties/02-x-mathematics/05-0-graph-theory/0-0-readme.md

 default not have to satisfy any structural requirement.
 Because of that, a graph can be understood as a relation that has a seemingly arbitrary set of edges.
-As such, no conclusion can be drawn based upon shared characteristics, since none can be guaranteed to exist.
+As such, no conclusion can be drawn based upon shared characteristics, since none can be guaranteed to even exist.

-Because of that, requirements need to be introduced that define sub-groups of graphs such that each graph in a group has the required characteristics (e.g. each graph must be a node tree.
-These shared characteristics then allow to draw conclusions in regards to such a group.
+Because of that, requirements need to be introduced that define sub-groups of graphs such that each graph in a group has the required characteristics (e.g. each graph must be a node tree).
+These shared characteristics then allow to draw conclusions in the context of such a group.

 <!-- ======================================================================= -->

-An expression of some sort is in general associated with each edge `(e in E)` which is understood to provide an explanation as to why two vertices in a graph are adjacent to each other - i.e. connected with each other.
+An expression of some sort is in general associated with each edge `(e in E)` which is understood to provide an explanation as to why two vertices in a graph are adjacent to each other - aka. connected with each other.
 This reason will be referred to as the semantics of an edge.

 * e.g. `sem(e) := (x divisible-by y)` for some edge `e := (x,y)`